nuclight/tkxgram/docs/db.md

 * either had to cache in memory "words" for classes and attributes or issue many queries
 * limit of 1 million classes, no multiple inheritance
 * need to somehow to find a good candidate for diff - this is again not a group of versions, but individual objects
-* complicated queries with compoud SELECT - probably will support only one level "delta to base", not "delta to delta"
+* complicated queries with compound SELECT - probably will support only one level "delta to base", not "delta to delta"

 ## TBD / Still open questions